Bio Studio: Yummowia

 Among more than 17,000 universities worldwide, Aarhus University is in the top 100 on several international rankings.
 With its recently launched business collaboration and innovation initiative, Aarhus University will create even more tangible value for society.

 Bio Studio supports ambitious translational projects that address major challenges with substantial societal and health impact and target a significant current or future market need.
-Currently, we have an open call focusing on projects within the potentially curative field of cell & gene therapy as well as biobased materials and their potential as alternatives to fossil-based materials.

 It is not a requirement to have existing IP to apply for Bio Studio.
 If there is existing IP relating to the project (background IP), this must be licensable to the future spin-out company on market terms.
 Any IP generated during Bio Studio remains the property of the host institution but must also be licensable to the spin-out company.
 BII’s IP specialist can assist in devising and advising on IP strategy while in the Bio Studio program.